crusher-dev/docsv2/docs/development/docker-deploy-locally.md

 4.)
 (Optional) Point crusher config for endpoint.

- ##### Reference

-***Other helpful resources after docker deploy***

-- Expose crusher publicly using tunnel

-- Host crusher on VPS server such as AWS, etc.

-- Import test from crusher system
--
 P.S.- It's not recommended to deploy Crusher in CI as it's stateful application.